-Are you focussing enough on developer productivity?
-If not, read on why you should.
+Are you focussing on developer productivity?
+If not, read why you should.

-Technology is getting commoditized these days.
-In the yesteryears, you could have counted on your software frameworks and technologies, hardware prowess, access to capital and talent pool as significant competitive advantages.
-In a world, which is getting commoditized day by day, the access to these has been democratized, thus leveling the playing field.
-Today, it does not matter whether you are a single person startup or a large multinational corporation; everyone has access to almost the same resources.
+Technology is getting commoditized.
+In the yesteryears, you could have counted on your software frameworks and technologies, hardware prowess, access to capital and talent pool as competitive advantages.
+In a world, which is getting commoditized, the access to these has been democratized, thus leveling the playing field.
+Today, it does not matter whether you are a single person startup or a large multinational corporation; everyone has access to the same resources.

-Cloud providers ensure you have enough servers and hardware at your disposal to meet your growing demands.
-Open source frameworks and technologies provide the required technological backbone to build stuff.
-Umpteen services exist to recruit talent and develop products; co-working spaces take care of your physical office requirement at an amenable cost; social media gives you access to a broad marketing audience.
+Cloud providers ensure you have enough servers and hardware at your disposal to meet growing demands.
+Open source frameworks and technologies provide the technological backbone to build stuff.
+Umpteen services exist to recruit talent and develop products; co-working spaces take care of physical office requirement; social media gives you access to a wide audience.
 In spite of these, if you are short on capital or want to splurge, there is the ever-growing VC industry to take care of your capital needs.
-The icing on the cake is internet and sites like Stackoverflow and Coursera which have levelled the playing field when it comes to access to knowledge.
+The icing on the cake are sites like Stackoverflow and Coursera which have levelled the playing field when it comes to access to knowledge.